adamboss95/wahab-obsidian/Linux/Module 3 System Access and File System/Module 3 System Access and File System.md

 ### 12. Copying Directories
 - copying elders directory into folder5 and naming it as EldersBackup
 	- ![[Pasted image 20250109115858.png]]
-- using mv command to copy single or multiple files to another directory, in this case moving multiple files at once using absolute path
+- using mv command to move single or multiple files to another directory, in this case moving multiple files at once using absolute path
 ```
 mv tom jerry spike /home/abdulwahab/Downloads/folders5/folder9
 ```